 Full Analysis

 The initial scan of an entire codebase that produces the first version of a Specsight spec.
-From then on, only Release Syncs are needed.
+From then on, only Syncs are needed.

 A Full Analysis runs once when you first connect a Project, and again any time you choose to rebuild the spec from scratch.
 Specsight clones the repository, walks every source file, and produces a complete set of features, scenarios, and connections.
 Most projects finish in under an hour; very large codebases take longer.

-Full Analyses are heavier than Release Syncs because they read the whole codebase rather than only the changed files.
+Full Analyses are heavier than Syncs because they read the whole codebase rather than only the changed files.
 Most teams only need to re-analyse after a major refactor or restructure.

 After the Full Analysis completes, the spec is live.
-From that moment on, every release to your tracked branch triggers a Release Sync that touches only the affected scenarios.
+From that moment on, every release to your tracked branch triggers a Sync that touches only the affected scenarios.

 Related terms

-- OPERATION
+- OPERATIONS

-Release Sync
+Sync

-The release-triggered update that keeps a Specsight spec in sync with the codebase.
-Fires automatically every time code lands on the tracked branch.
+The release-triggered update to a Specsight spec.
+Fires automatically every time code lands on the tracked branch, touching only the scenarios that release changed.

-- OPERATION
+- OPERATIONS

 Project